digi2600/comfyui.workflow-Full-Image-Works/README.md

   <li>The power lora loader by rgthree to load any lora's you wish.
   <li>Main positive prompt (Green) and Negative prompt (Red).
   <li>A ‘Mask Preview’ box that just shows what it is working with for clarity.
-  <li>Image Comparer (rgthree) allowing you to compare the generated image to the original image.
+  <li>Image Comparer (rgthree) allows you to compare the generated image to the original image.
   <li>Another load checkpoint box so you can continue to step 2 with a full (not inpaint only) model.
     <ul>
        <li>Note: Most modules in Step 2 have been updated to where you must select a safetensors file when needed, so this might not be used in most cases.
 This is a great way of mixing the different model parts together, like the face fix.
 I normally use Pony and Jaggernaut, and now have the option to generate an image with Pony, but I experiment with some fixes with other models to only fix the Fine tune Image, skin, face, or hands. </li></ul>